How to Write a Book, One Hour at a Time

 - The key steps to writing a book.

 - How to write a fiction, with a little extra on fantasy novels.

 - The elements of descriptive writing, dialogue, action, and inner monologue.

 - How to improve your writing skills in critical categories.

 - Writing exercises for every stage of the journey.

 Why am I doing this anyway?

-Begin your writer’s journey with my first post, Getting started on your novel.
+To learn more, begin your writer’s journey with my first post, Getting organized and getting started.